Psychiatric Nursing, 7th Edition

-Learn the therapeutic skills you need to succeed in the nurse’s role in psychiatric care!
-Psychiatric Nursing, 7th Edition uses a practical approach to psychotherapeutic management that clearly explains how to manage and treat individuals with psychiatric disorders.
-It emphasizes the nurse’s three primary tools: you and your relationship with patients, medications, and the environment.
-This edition adds a new chapter on forensics along with coverage of the latest trends and treatments.
-Written by educators Norman Keltner and Debbie Steele, this text provides a solid, real-world foundation for the practice of safe and effective psychiatric nursing care.
+Clearly defining the nurse’s role in caring for individuals with psychiatric disorders, Psychiatric Nursing, 7th Edition uses a unique, three-pronged approach to psychotherapeutic management.
+It emphasizes the nurse’s three primary tools: themselves and their relationship with patients, medications, and the environment.
+Covering the field’s latest trends and treatments, this text provides the solid, real-world content that students need to develop therapeutic skills for safe and effective psychiatric nursing care.

 - Unique!
 A practical, three-pronged approach to psychotherapeutic management includes: 1) the therapeutic nurse-patient relationship, 2) psychopharmacology, and 3) milieu management.

 - Unique!
 Norm’s Notes offer helpful tips from the lead author, Norman Keltner, at the beginning of each chapter, making it easier to understand difficult topics.

 - Nursing care plans highlight the nurse’s role in psychiatric care, emphasizing assessment, planning, nursing diagnoses, implementation, and evaluation for specific disorders.

 - Case studies depict psychiatric disorders and show the development of effective nursing care strategies.

 - Unique!
 Putting It All Together summaries are provided at the end of each psychopathology chapter.